 Extended hours children will receive an additional snack

 Round The Clock Nursery believes that music is essential the development in children.
 Why?
 Here are ten great reasons:

-Arts & Craft are essential to promote healthy growth.
-There a many benefits to Arts Crafts such as Motor Skill, Literacy, Math Concepts, Creativity, Self-Esteem and quality time spent with their playmates in social development.
-Round The Clock Nursery encourages Arts & Craft to promote parent bonding.
+Arts & Crafts are essential to promote healthy growth.
+There a many benefits to Arts & Crafts such as Motor Skill, Literacy, Math Concepts, Creativity, Self-Esteem and quality time spent with their playmates in social development.
+Round The Clock Nursery encourages Arts & Crafts to promote parent bonding.